Safeguarding Children, Young People and Vulnerable Adults

 The EGB Lead Safeguarding Officer represents EGB on the BEF Safeguarding and Equality Action Team (SEAT) and has access to advice and support from the BEF Safeguarding Advisory Group.
 Her role is to ensure that BEF procedures are implemented and to spread information and good practice as set out in ‘Safeguarding Equestrian Sport’.

-This document includes policies, guidance (including that for the LWO and Nominated Welfare officers), forms and and codes of conduct.
-It can be found at BEF Safeguarding
+This document includes policies, guidance (including that for the LSO and Nominated Welfare officers), forms and and codes of conduct.
+It can be found at BEF Safeguarding or by clicking on any of the links below in our Safeguarding Tool Kit.
+EGB fully endorses all the BEF policies and the Safeguarding Tool Kit below is the quickest way to access each of the individual policies and also to look for helpful information.

 The document sets out what you should do if you have any concerns regarding safeguarding, which includes informing the Lead Safeguarding Officer In addition, it states that: